 The earlier children are exposed to books and pictures, the more positively they view reading their entire lives.
 In fact, children who experienced shared reading at the earliest of ages were more interested in reading at the age of 5 than children in families who waited to begin reading aloud.

-When you read aloud, children learn to recognize letters at early ages and they make the connection that letters and print represent spoken words.
-They will learn to read themselves more quickly, as they decode syllables, rhymes and phonetics, understanding the distinct sounds of different letters and words.
-They also begin to instinctively understand the rules of grammar, spelling and sentence structure.
+When you read aloud, children learn to recognize letters at an early age and they make the connection that letters and print represent spoken words.
+They will learn to read themselves more quickly, as they decode syllables, rhymes, and phonetics, understanding the distinct sounds of different letters and words.
+They also begin to instinctively understand the rules of grammar, spelling, and sentence structure.

-It sounds simplistic, but children who are read to also gain an early understanding of how books work; how to hold a book, how pages turn, how to start at the beginning and how to continue until the end.
+It sounds simplistic, but children who are read also gain an early understanding of how books work; how to hold a book, how pages turn, how to start at the beginning, and how to continue until the end.

 When reading to your children, you’re not just telling your child a story, you’re also helping them learn something about the world and their place within it.
 As your child grows, you can read books that spark meaningful conversations, such as Dr. Seuss’, or Shane W. Evans’ .
-Reading aloud can enrich your child’s values, beliefs, customs and sense of community and empathy.
+Reading aloud can enrich your child’s values, beliefs, customs, sense of community, and empathy.

 Reading aloud to your older children is fantastic for expanding vocabularies, both in your child and in yourself.
 A study of 7-10 year-olds found that when kids read words silently, they remembered about 70% of the words.
 When they read words aloud, they remembered about 87% – which creates a bonus for you, the reader!
 Reading aloud has a positive impact on memory, keeping you mentally sharper as you age.

 Begin reading to your child when they are just days or weeks old.
 Visit your local library for children’s books and ask the librarians to guide you to books that will enrich your child’s mind, abilities, and future.